Bathing culture in Yangzhou

 The first reports of bathing in Yangzhou originated before 200 BC.
-In Yangzhou, Jiangsu, China.
-Locals bathe by filling up pots with water.
-In ancient Yangzhou natives from the Han Dynasty until the Tang Dynasty bathed at home.
+In Yangzhou, a city in Jiangsu Province in China, locals bathe by filling up pots with water.
+In ancient Yangzhou natives from the Han dynasty until the Tang dynasty bathed at home.
 Public baths were not available.

 History

 According to the three knives of Yangzhou, written by Wang Xianxin, public bathhouses appeared in Yangzhou as early as the beginning of the 11th century AD, in the Northern Song Yuanfeng area.

-During the Qing Dynasty Yangzhou's bath industry greatly developed.
+During the Qing dynasty Yangzhou's bath industry greatly developed.
 Xu Ning Zhang opened the first public bathhouse in Yangzhou.